unee-t/apienroll/README.md

 Deployment is done automatically with Tracis CI:
 - For the DEV environment: each time there is a change in the `master` repo for this codebase
 - For the PROD and DEMO environment: each time we do a tag release for this repo.

+# Maintenance:

+To get the latest version of the go modules we need.
+You can run\
+`go get -u`

+See the [documentation on go modules](https://blog.golang.org/using-go-modules) for more details.

 # More information: